Gairdners Awards honour seven wonders of the world of medical science

 With these devices, Dr. Kay, 55, has become one of the world’s foremost surveyors of the small.
 His specially is nuclear magnetic resonance – NMR.
 The field has become indispensable to biomedical researchers trying to understand the intricate behaviour of proteins inside human cells.

-Now those efforts have earned him one of this year’s five Gairdner International awards – the most prestigious science prize Canada bestows on biomedical researchers from anywhere in the world.
+Now those efforts have earned him one of this year’s Gairdner International awards – the most prestigious science prize Canada bestows on biomedical researchers from anywhere in the world.

 Given the competition, it is no surprise Canadians seldom win the international award.
 Too many big discoveries are happening elsewhere.
 Born in Edmonton and based in Toronto, Dr. Kay is the first homegrown winner of the $100,000 award in nine years.